 The locomotive is fitted with a 70 horse power, 4-cylinder Gardner 4LW diesel engine, with Hunslet clutch, driving a Hunslet 4 speed, air change, gear-box.
 The final drive is by jackshaft and coupling rods, giving maximum speeds of 4.5, 6.5, 10 and 15.5 mph and maximum tractive effort of 5150 lbs (2336 kg).

 The locomotive entered regular passenger service in 1994, but initially required two persons on the footplate.
 It was later fitted with a full emergency braking system, similar to that on locomotive No. 4.
 It is now the main works locomotive, but is available for use on the passenger services and operated the diesel service from 2008 to 2010.
+This loco is battleship grey with red band, black frame and wheels, red coupling rods and buffer beams.

 - Weight: 11 tons